EugenSignejew/randomChar/README.md

-you make a random character you fig
+    You make a random character you fig